-This hands-on training course addresses the best practices for designing in an abstract format while at the same time creating linear accessible content.
+This hands-on training course is designed to address the best practices for designing in an abstract format at the same time creating linear accessible content; and how to design with accessibility in mind.

 - Learn why and how to break old print design behaviours